Gesta principum Polonorum

 The book is the earliest known, written document on Polish history.
 It gives a unique perspective on the general history of Europe, supplementing what has been handed down by Western and Southern European historians.
-It pre-dates the Gesta Danorum and the next major source on the early history of Poland, the Chronica seu originale regum et principum Poloniae, older by roughly a century.
+It follows the Gesta Danorum and the next major source on the early history of Poland, the Chronica seu originale regum et principum Poloniae, older by roughly a century.

 The oldest known copy of the work is currently owned by National Library of Poland in Warsaw.

 Title

 The title intended for or originally given to the work is not clear.
 In the initial capital of the text in the Zamoyski Codex, a rubric styles the work the Cronica Polonorum, while in the same manuscript the preface of Book I opens with Incipiunt Cronice et gesta ducum sive principum Polonorum ("[Here] begins the chronicles and deeds of the dukes or princes of the Poles").
 The incipit for Book II entitles the work Liber Tertii Bolezlaui ("Book of Boleslaus III"), and that for Book III Liber de Gestis Boleslaui III ("Book of the Deeds of Boleslaus III").
 These however are not reliable as such things are often added later.